 In recent years, numerous studies have demonstrated oxytocin’s impact on different emotional and social behaviors and functions, ranging from social memory to bonding, social stress, empathy, and trust.

 Oxytocin exerts its effect by binding to its corresponding receptor protein.
-The recent study focuses on variations that occur at location rs53576 on the oxytocin receptor gene OXTR.
+The

 The variation, or single nucleotide polymorphism (SNP), can result in an A or a G version.
 An SNP is like changing a single letter when spelling a word.